Scandit/data-capture-documentation/docs/sdks/android/label-capture/get-started.md

             /*
              * Post the captured results for further processing.
              */
-            capturedLabels.postValue(new CapturedLabelEvent(barcodeData, expiryDate, netWeight, unitPrice));
+            capturedLabels.postValue(new CapturedLabelEvent(barcodeData, expiryDate));

             /*
-             * You may want to communicate a successful scan with feedback.emit() here.
+             * Consider communicating a successful scan with audio and vibration feedback.
              * See the Feedback section for more information.
              */
+            Feedback.defaultFeedback().emit();
         }
     }
 }